Scholarship America: Partnerships

 The organization partners with corporations and organizations to sponsor over 1,350 scholarship and education assistance programs for students.
 Its sponsorship partners include PepsiCo, Amazon, Wells Fargo, Chick-fil-A, American Water, and Dunkin', and grantmaking foundations including Gitlab Foundation, Ascendium, ECMC Foundation, CLA Foundation, and Crimsonbridge.

 It is also supported by donor-advised funds.

-Leadership

-Mike Nylund has served as President and CEO since July 2013, and serves ex officio on the board.
-Nylund joined Scholarship America after overseeing financial aid at Capella University and later expanding partnership scholarship programs.

-In December 2023, Abigail Seldin was appointed Chief Growth Officer, responsible for leading marketing, development, and partner solutions.

-Programs and impact

-As of 2025, Scholarship America has administered more than $5.7 billion in scholarships to over 3.2 million students since its founding in 1958.

 Recognition

-Scholarship America has been highly rated by Charity Navigator for more than a decade.
-In 2024, Forbes ranked Scholarship America as the 78th largest U.S. charity (out of 100).
+Scholarship America has been highly rated by Charity Navigator.
+In 2024, Forbes ranked it as the 78th largest U.S. charity.

-The Chronicle of Philanthropy recognizes Scholarship America as one of America's largest nonprofits as part of its Philanthropy 400.
-In 2014, Scholarship America ranked #158 on the list.
-As of 2013, the Minneapolis/St. Paul Business Journal recognizes Scholarship America as Minnesota's second-largest charity.
+The Chronicle of Philanthropy recognized the organization as one of America's largest nonprofits as part of its Philanthropy 400, ranking it #158 in 2014.
+In 2013, the Minneapolis/St. Paul Business Journal recognized Scholarship America as Minnesota's second-largest charity.

-Katie Couric, a supporter of Scholarship America, invited the organization to appear on her talk show, Katie, on two occasions: to celebrate its founder, Fradkin, and to announce the first class of Dream Award recipients.
+Katie Couric has supported the organization, and featured it on her talk show, Katie, twice: to celebrate its founder, Fradkin, and to announce the first class of Dream Award recipients.